Frequently Asked Questions About Black Bears

 As Connecticut’s bear population continues to increase, more bears, particularly young bears, will be seen near residential areas.
 The DEEP’s response will depend on the specifics of each bear situation.
 The mere presence of a bear does not necessitate its removal.
 In most cases, if left alone, the bear will make its way to a more natural habitat.
 Removing food attractants, such as bird feeders and garbage cans, reduces the chance that bears will go near homes.
 The DEEP seldom relocates bears.
 An exception may be made to remove a bear in an urban location when there is little likelihood that it can leave safely on its own and when the bear is in a position where it can be safely immobilized.
 In these rare instances, bears are released in the nearest suitable habitat, which is likely already a part of the bear’s local home range.

 Relocation of Bears in Connecticut: Although heavily forested, Connecticut is a highly developed state.
-No large areas without humans are available to relocate a problem bear.
+No large areas without humans are available to relocate bears.
 Relocated bears seldom remain where they are released.
 Bears, particularly males, have a large home range of 12 to 60 square miles and travel long distances.
-They have a strong homing instinct and may return to where they were caught or become a problem somewhere else.
+They have a strong homing instinct and may return to where they were caught or become involved in human-bear conflicts somewhere else.

 Are DEEP Staff Trained on How to Immobilize Bears?